-You may also be wondering if Panera Bread, Dunkin Donuts, Einstein Bagels, New York Style bagels and other types of bagels are vegan.
+You may also be wondering if Panera Bread, Dunkin Donuts, Einstein Bagels, New York Style bagels, cinnamon raisin bagels and other types of bagels are vegan.
 You can find what they’re made of online, so always check the ingredients before you purchase any kind of bagel or bread product.

 If you know of any other vegan-friendly bagel brands, please share them with us in the comments!

-General Tips for Finding & Eating Vegan Bread
+General Tips for Finding & Eating Vegan Bagels

 You now know what to look out for in bread and a bunch of vegan bagel brands you can add to your meal plan!
 Here are a few extra tidbits you might want to know:

-Over to you—If you have any questions or tips of your own, or want to share some other vegan bread brands you know of that weren’t on this list, leave a comment below!
+Over to you—If you have any questions or tips of your own, or want to share some other vegan bagels you know of that weren’t on this list, leave a comment below!
 We love hearing from our readers and respond to everyone 🙂